BunchOfBytes/CTF-Writeups/Whitehacks2020/GovTech/README.md

 Flag:
 WH2020{Loc@l_F1l3_Inclus10n_buT_N0t_sh3ll}

+Note: Alternatively, we can use an SSRF (Part 5) using the file protocol - http://sec-tech.cf/rankings.php?ranking-url=file:///secret_path/lfi_flag.txt

 # GovTech SecTech (2/6) - IDOR
 ### Description
 Insecure Direct Object Reference can have severe repercussions for applications.
 One mitigation technique is to avoid trusting user input.
 If you are tired, have some cookies with milk?